-Hyaluronic acid implants are becoming popular as temporary fillers for facial augmentation.
+Hyaluronic acid implants are popular as temporary fillers for facial augmentation.
 Hyaluronic acid is a safe, non-surgical procedure that conveniently softens facial lines and furrows.
 It also has the added benefit of not requiring skin testing before use.
 Products available include Hylaform®, Restylane®, Perlane® , Juvéderm™, Esthélis®.
 Captique™, Prevelle™, Puragen™, and Elevess™.

 How is hyaluronic acid used as a filler?

 Tiny quantities of hyaluronic acid are injected through very fine needles, boosting the skin's own hyaluronic acid.
 Depending how many lines are treated, the treatment takes 20 minutes to an hour, with minimal discomfort (especially with products that contain local anaesthetic agents).

 The effects can be maintained by small ‘top-up’ treatments as required, generally about twice a year.

 Hyaluronic acid is a natural substance that is found in all living organisms.
 High concentrations are found in soft connective tissue and in the fluid surrounding the eye.
 It is also present in some cartilage and joint fluids, and in skin tissue.

 In skin tissue, hyaluronic acid is a jelly-like substance that fills the space between collagen and elastin fibres.
 The role of hyaluronic acid in skin is to: